THEMIS: ARTEMIS

 In early 2010, ARTEMIS-P1 (THEMIS-B) performed two lunar flybys and one Earth flyby, and approached insertion into a Lissajous orbit around a lunar Lagrange point.
 Lunar orbit insertion was targeted for April 2011.
 ARTEMIS-P2 (THEMIS-C) completed a lunar flyby and was on the inbound leg of the first of three deep space excursions on its way to a Lissajous orbit and was targeted for lunar orbit in April 2011.

 On 22 June 2011, ARTEMIS-P1 began firing its thrusters to move out of its kidney-shaped libration orbit on one side of the Moon, where it had been since January 2011.
 On 2 July 2011 at 16:30 UTC, ARTEMIS-P1 entered lunar orbit.
 The second spacecraft, ARTEMIS-P2, moved into lunar orbit on 17 July 2011.
-Along the way, the two spacecraft were the first to ever achieve orbit around the Moon's Lagrange points.
+Along the way, the two spacecraft were the first to achieve orbit around the Moon's Lagrange points.

 As of October 2019, both lunar probes are in stable orbits, and are expected to remain operational for a long time.